 I have never met a dog owner who told me how much they enjoyed brushing their pets' teeth.
 In fact, I usually hear the exact opposite.
 Nevertheless, it needs to be done.
 However, if you can only brush Fido's teeth 1-3 times per week, you can supplement dental chews, like Greenies Dental Chews for Dogs, on the days when you don't brush.

-I must stress the fact that these chews are not a replacement for brushing.
-You’ll still have to tend to your dog’s dental care needs with a toothbrush and toothpaste on a regular basis, but dental chews can prevent plaque and tartar from building up between brushings.
+I must stress the fact that these chews, just like dog dental water additives, are NOT a replacement for brushing.
+You'll still have to tend to your dog's dental care needs with a toothbrush and toothpaste on a regular basis, but dental chews can prevent plaque and tartar from building up between brushings.

 Did you know that periodontal disease is the most commonly seen health condition in dogs over 4 years old by veterinarians?